STUDY JAPANESE ONLINE WITH NATIVES HERE

 In the story the characters represented are an Oni and a woman.
 According to an old legend, an old lady tries to steal something from an old man.
 But the figure of the old man was a disguise of the Oni (ogre) who has the power to disguise himself as a human being.

-When the old man saw the theft, he ended up revealing his true ogre nature.
-Scared, the old woman picked up the first thing she saw: soy beans and threw them at him.
-This is how the tradition of throwing soy beans mamemaki.
+When the old man saw the robbery, he ended up revealing his true ogre nature.
+Startled, the old woman grabbed the first thing she saw: soybeans and threw them at him.
+That's how the tradition of throwing soybeans mamemaki was born.

-This custom dates back to the year 706 when it was actually used "peach branch", only after the mentioned story, soy beans started to be used.
+This custom dates back to the year 706 when it was actually used with "peach branches," and only after the mentioned history did it start to use soybeans.
 The peach is related to the fable of momotarou who defeated onis.

 Setsubun - Throwing grains at oni to enter spring